ammabe1/Publish-Me---Release-Assistant/README.md

 # Contact
-For questions or support, contact name.
+For questions or support, contact Amy Mabe.